sai1823/ESP32/README.md

 # ESP32
 Esp32- Cam Module
-# Readme - DiPoo Code

-This code is intended for the DiPoo project, version 1.1, which captures images using an ESP32-based camera and saves them to an SD card.
+This code is intended for the ESP-32 cam module project, version 1.1, which captures images using an ESP32-based camera and saves them to an SD card.
 The captured images can also be uploaded to a server using HTTP POST requests.
 The code provides the necessary functionalities for configuring the camera, capturing images, and managing the SD card.

 ## Hardware Requirements
 - ESP32-based development board